Liberty University: Finances, marketing, and recruitment

-Marketing and recruitment practices
+Marketing and recruitment

-In 2018, ProPublica and The New York Times reported that Liberty University students were sixth in terms of receiving federal aid for the year 2017.
-Most of Liberty University's revenue came from taxpayer-funded sources.
-ProPublica/The New York Times reported that each of the university's 300 salespeople were pressured to enroll up to eight students per day.
-A division of 60 salespeople targeted members of the military specifically because they had greater access to federal tuition assistance.
-The university's salespeople were instructed to make the university appear more affordable by describing the tuition costs per credits rather than per course.
-The salespeople were also instructed to not inform potential students of the Christian orientation of the education; the first classes include three required Bible-studies classes.
-The credits for the Bible-studies classes are usually not transferable to other universities, which disincentivizes students from leaving Liberty University for other universities.
+In 2018, ProPublica and The New York Times reported that each of the university's 300 salespeople were pressured to enroll up to eight students per day.
+They were instructed to make the university appear more affordable by describing the tuition costs per credits rather than per course.
+They were also instructed to not tell potential students that among the first required classes are three Bible-studies classes whose credits are generally unaccepted by other universities—a condition that helps persuade students not to leave Liberty University for other universities.

+A special team of 60 salespeople targeted members of the military because they had greater access to federal tuition assistance.

 According to a former employee, the university accepts any student with a grade point average above 0.5 (equivalent to a D-minus).